Find more staff

 About me

-Kirsty Garbett is an applied body image researcher with extensive experience in the development and evaluation of interventions aimed to improve body confidence among adolescents.
+Kirsty Garbett is an applied body image researcher with extensive experience in the development and evaluation of interventions aimed to improve body confidence among children, adolescents, and adults.

-Kirsty works as a Research Fellow across on multiple projects under UWE Bristol's academic partnership with the Dove Self-Esteem Project.
-Over the past ten years, she has been involved in multiple randomised controlled trials evaluating the acceptability and effectiveness of online and school-based interventions to improve body confidence among adolescents, in the UK, India, and Indonesia.
+Kirsty works as a Senior Research Fellow across on multiple projects under UWE Bristol's academic partnership with the Dove Self-Esteem Project.
+Over the past twelve years, she has led and supported on multiple randomised controlled trials evaluating the acceptability and effectiveness of online and school-based interventions to improve body confidence among children, adolescents, and adults in the UK, India, and Indonesia.
+To conduct this work, Kirsty works collaboratively with fellow academics from around the world, creative media experts, translators, and industry leaders.

 Kirsty graduated with an MSc in Health Psychology from the University of Nottingham in 2013.
 Prior to this, Kirsty obtained a BA (Hons) degree in Psychology from the University of Strathclyde.
 In 2022, Kirsty completed her DPhil qualification in Health Psychology at UWE Bristol.
 Her thesis is titled, 'Scaling up evidence-based body-image interventions for adolescents: Studies from the UK, India, and Indonesia'.